vmarttil/ot-harjoitustyo/documentation/vaatimusmaarittely.md

 - works by simulating the varying stability of power conditioning from reactors to ship's power distribution system (whish is simulated inside Empty Epsilon)

 ## UI draft
+The main view of the application with its controls looks as follows:
 <img src="https://github.com/vmarttil/ot-harjoitustyo/blob/master/documentation/kayttoliittymaluonnos.jpg" width="750">

 ## Basic functionality